mercedes-benz/garm-operator/docs/config/configuration-parsing.md

 ## Flags

-The following Flags will be parsed:
+The following flags will be parsed and can be found in the [flags package](../../pkg/flags/flags.go):

 ```
 --garm-server